ThomasMertes/seed7/src/read_me.txt

                      Only one #define of AWAIT_WITH_xxx is
                      allowed.

-  WITH_SQL: 1 if SQL should be supported, 0 otherwise.

   USE_TERMINFO: Defined if the console should be used with
                 terminfo.
 Only one #define of USE_TERMxxx is allowed.